 When should I apply for a renovation loan?

-In other words, if your home is worth $500,000 you can borrow up to $450,000.
-If you owe $400,000 at the moment you’ll have $50,000 towards your renovations.
+In other words, if your home is worth $500,000, you can borrow up to $450,000.
+If you have paid down $100,000 and still owe $400,000, you’ll have $50,000 towards your renovations.

 Think of this like a facelift but for your house.
-It’ll come out looking new and fresh, but underneath, nothing has really changed.
+It’ll look new and fresh, but nothing has really changed underneath.

 Cosmetic renovations include things like painting the house, covering the floor, cleaning up and restyling the garden and so on.

 Kitchens and bathrooms